 Did you know that Stan Lee held numerous Guinness World Records?
 It’s true!
 Two of his most profound honors are Most prolific creator (or co-creator) of comic book characters and Most movies adapted from the work of a comic book creator, both of which he was very proud of.

-Last month, a new Guinness World Record was created to honor the long years of hard work and commitment by two actors in the Marvel universe, as Hugh Jackman and Sir Patrick Stewart were presented with the Guinness World Record for “Longest Career as a Live Action Marvel Superhero.”
+In February, a new Guinness World Record was created to honor the long years of hard work and commitment by two actors in the Marvel universe, as Hugh Jackman and Sir Patrick Stewart were presented with the Guinness World Record for “Longest Career as a Live Action Marvel Superhero.”
 Since the actors both began their journey in 2000’s X-Men and starred in 2017’s Logan, they technically have the same amount of time as Wolverine and Professor X under their belts: a whopping 16 years and 228 days.
 The X-Men film franchise will be on pause for a while after this year’s release of Dark Phoenix, so their record-setting time may not be extended any time soon.
 Having said that and given the fact that there are still several Marvel movies in the pipeline, this record may be broken by other actors from the X-Men universe, MCU, and beyond.
 Hugh Jackman may have said that he’s played Wolverine for the last time, but stranger things have happened in the world of Marvel films.
 Just ask Deadpool.

 Until the next Wolverine/Professor X reunion, here are a few other Marvel veterans that are not too far from surpassing the 16-year mark and taking this title for themselves.